-The 2022/2023 budget for net cash used in investing activities is \$15.052M, which is \$3.707M greater than 2021/2022.
+The 2022/2023 budget for net cash used in investing activities is \$12.562M, which is \$1.217M less than 2021/2022.
 This is reflective of an increase in the capital works program when compared to 2021/2022.
-This has been offset to some extent by additional Capital grant funding for a number of new projects and utilisition of unspent grant funding from previous years that had been invested.
+This has been offset to some extent by additional Capital grant funding for a number of new projects and utilisation of unspent grant funding from previous years that had been invested.